blitzdotcs/FX-Engine-Legacy-Repo/README.md

 This is the repository for FX Engine.
 A modification of a game that was originally made for Ludum Dare 47 "Stuck In a Loop".

-# NOTE

-* I AM NOT IN THE FNF COMMUNITY I'M JUST CONTINUING THIS TO LEARN MORE ABOUT HAXE.

 # Links

 * [Gamebanana Page](https://gamebanana.com/mods/447020)